+70: ^HERE^[79]

 Testing Specular Reflection

-You can now test your implementation of the Phong illumination model and observe the effects of altering an object’s material property and specularity.
+>>HEREYou can now test your implementation of the Phong illumination model and observe the effects of altering an object’s material property and specularity.
 Since the background, Hero, and left Minion are already instances of the IllumRenderable object, these three objects will now exhibit specularity.
 To ensure prominence of specular reflection, the specular material property, Ks, of the background object is set to bright red in the init() function.